Empress Gao (Song dynasty)

 Empress Gao (1032–1093) was a Chinese empress of the Song dynasty, married to Emperor Yingzong.
 She served as the regent of China during the minority of her grandson, Emperor Zhezong, from 1085 until her death in 1093.

 Life

 Gao was from Mencheng in Hao Province.
 She was the niece of her predecessor, her maternal aunt Empress Cao, who was the empress of Emperor Renzong of Song.
 She was chosen as the principal consort of the heir apparent by her aunt, Empress Cao.
-She had four sons and two daughters.
+She had four sons and four daughters.

 In 1063, Emperor Yingzong succeeded Emperor Renzong, and Gao became Empress.
 In 1067, her spouse was succeeded by her son, Emperor Shenzong of Song, and she was named Empress Dowager.
 Her tenure as empress consort and empress dowager was undistinguished, and she had no power or influence during the reign of her spouse or son.
 During her son Shenzong's reign, she opposed the reform policy of Wang Anshi and supported Sima Guang.